What would Elon Musk and Aristotle do if they were Shopify developers?

 Start with a simple example.
 Let’s say you’re an in-house Shopify developer and the stakeholders want you to optimize the store performance for better load time.

-To apply first-principles thinking, we would begin by breaking down the problem into its fundamental components to get a better understanding of problem space:
+To apply first-principles thinking, we would begin by breaking down the problem into its fundamental components to get a better understanding of the problem space:

-• Why is it a problem?
+Why is it a problem?

-• Is there any evidence/data point for that?
+Is there any evidence/data point for that?
 Is there any issue that might be contributing to this drop-off?
-(Changes in marketing copy, discount campaigns ended, or change in design of the product pages, etc)
+(Changes in marketing copy, discount campaigns ended, or change in the design of the product pages, etc)

-• Is web speed optimization the best solution to the core problem?
+Is web speed optimization the best solution to the core problem?

 You don’t want to waste your engineering effort on the wrong solution.